 How to Energize Yourself

 But there is much more that I do to maintain my health, besides eating good food.
-The steps I’m about to explain are some common practices from my own life.
-But it’s more: it’s observations of people late in life who are in optimal health—compared to most of their peers, whose main focus in life is surviving their many disease states.
+The steps I’m about to explain are some common practices from my own life, and they’re also based on observations of people late in life who are in optimal health while most of their peers are just trying to survive their many disease states.

 14 Ways to Feel More Energized

-Most of the practices on this list don’t even take much time, and they can be done while doing the dishes or driving in the car.
+Most of the practices on this list don’t take much time, and some can be done while washing the dishes or driving in the car.
 Many of them are more about emotional than physical health—but is there any differentiating them, really?

-Both my academic training and my life experience, tells me that these 14 things are game-changers.
+Both my academic training and my life experience tell me that these 14 things are game-changers.
 Every single one is important.

-It changed my life.
-I’m more flexible now than I was as a teen.
-But yoga has done more for me than that.
+Yoga changed my life.
+I’m more flexible now than I was as a teen, but yoga has done more for me than that.
 It has helped me quiet my mind and tune in to the most elemental things: breathing, and just “being.”
-I have also seen improvements in spinal, joint, ligament flexibility and dexterity.
+I have also seen improvements in spinal, joint, and ligament flexibility and dexterity.

 The Many Benefits of Yoga